 Apple trees prefer a soil pH of 5.8 to 7.0.

-This is important because an acidic soil pH dissolves the solid nutrients in the soil, and makes them available to be absorbed by the plant’s finer roots.
+Apple trees need a balanced soil pH to properly dissolve the nutrients in the soil, and make them able to be absorbed by the plant’s finer roots.

 Fourteen of the seventeen essential plant nutrients are obtained from the soil.
 Before a nutrient can be used by plants it must be dissolved in the soil solution.
-Most minerals and nutrients are more soluble or available in acid soils than in neutral or slightly alkaline soils.Donald Bickelhaupt, SUNY College of Environmental Science and Forestry
+Most minerals and nutrients are more soluble or available in acid soils than in neutral or slightly alkaline soils.Donald Bickelhaupt, Instructional Support Specialist, Department of Forest and Natural Resources Management

-Two good ways to check the soil’s pH are with pH strips or a pH meter.
-I prefer using a meter since they’re affordable and easy to use.
-To see which pH meter I use and recommend, view my recommended tools page.
+Two good ways to test your soil’s pH are with pH strips or a meter.
+I prefer using a pH meter since they’re affordable and easy to use.
+To see which pH I recommend, check out my recommended tools page.